Back to Blog

 What unlocks Level 2:

 You need to establish basic infrastructure.
 That means: picking an email platform (any decent one), setting up email authentication properly, creating a welcome email that actually goes out, and ensuring transactional emails work reliably.
+If you're just getting started with the absolute basics, our guide on minimum viable email marketing for SaaS walks through exactly what to prioritize.

 This isn't complicated work, but it requires someone to own it.
 The move from Level 1 to Level 2 is usually driven by either a growth hire who makes it their first project or a founder who finally decides "we need to stop dropping balls on email."